finos/common-cloud-controls/docs/governance/roles.md

 ### Responsibilities and Privileges

-- Set direction and priorities for the working group.
+- Set direction and priorities for a WG, ensuring consistent progress.
-- Includes points from _Approver_.
+- Present the WG status and progress to the rest of the SIG.
+- Adhere to the general responsibilities of an _Approver_.

 ## SIG Lead